 Top 20 Most Addictive Games

 Some modern perspectives on video game addiction state that this is indeed a dangerous addiction with various risk factors and side – effects over gamers’ lives.
-According to Science Daily, quoting a national Harris Poll survey, researchers have found out that one in 10 of the gamers to be pathological players according to standards established for pathological gambling.
+Science Daily, quoting a national Harris Poll survey, finds that one in 10 of the gamers is a pathological player- according to standards established for pathological gambling.
 The Illinois Institute for Addiction Recovery treats the problem very seriously, stating that

 But let’s not discuss things from a pathological point of view.
-Games are fun and gamers are lovely people, while some video masterpieces are indeed addictive, not because they can turn a person into a sociopath, but because they are engaging, entertaining, challenging and limitless on imagination and user’ s options.
-History has given us its fair share of addictive video games, so let’s review our top ten.
+Games are fun and gamers are lovely people.
+Some gaming masterpieces are indeed addictive, but they will most definitely not turn you into a sociopath, contrary to your mom’s belief.
+History has given us its fair share of addictive video games, so let’s review our top 20.

-If you feel that you have a weakness for games maybe it would be better to stick to simpler, browser games like the ones found on Addictive Games Weebly, Nickelodeon Addicting games and Addicting Games 360.
-We are not here to judge people and their pleasures, so we will simply present the 20 most addicting games in the World, according to experts.
+DISCLAIMER: If you feel that you have a weakness for games maybe it would be better to stick to simpler, browser games like the ones found on Addictive Games Weebly, Nickelodeon Addicting games and Addicting Games 360.
+We are not here to judge people and their pleasures, so we will simply present the 20 most addicting games in the World.

 RPG & MMORPG Addicting Games